-A. Subscription of a new payer
+A. Registration of a new payer

-Please tick the “Subscribe” option at the beginning of the form and complete sections 2, 3, 4 and 7.
+Please tick the “Register” option at the beginning of the form and complete sections 2, 3 and 4.
 Send the completed registration form to Czech Television.
 Czech Television will inform the payer about the assigned variable symbol (VS) for the payment of the TV licence fee and the date from which the TV licence fee is to be paid directly to Czech Television.

 B. Swapping from SIPO to direct payment to Czech Television